 The resulting integrated workflows, reports, notifications or analytics, can be logically presented anytime and anywhere within a process, and can be shared to existing or a broader set of users.
 They will subsequently be leveraged as appropriate for decision support, compliance controls and management activities.

 At the end of the day, you can only move as fast as your slowest steps, but slicker processes means that decision making is being made on more recent, and higher quality data.
-Additionally, new proposal iteration strategies can be formulated / modified on-the-fly, and further supported by authorised modifications to other relevant core data points e.g. rental turnover %, rent free periods etc. Particularly useful recently with the re-negotiations of leases under the government driven Rental Concession Scheme in Hong Kong.
+Additionally, new proposal iteration strategies can be formulated / modified on-the-fly, and further supported by authorized modifications to other relevant core data points e.g. rental turnover %, rent free periods etc. Particularly useful recently with the re-negotiations of leases under the government driven Rental Concession Scheme in Hong Kong.

 New Regulatory Pressures re Data Management